NorvetMSP/peanut-pos/docs/RoadMap_Execution_Checklist.md

   Actions: Detect device (dis)connect; retry queues/backoff; telemetry.
   Acceptance: Hot-plug scenarios pass; retries visible in metrics.
   Dependencies: P13-01.
+  Notes: Event-driven device status added to the POS Device SDK; printer hot-plug detection surfaces status changes in the UI.
+Print jobs are queued when the device is unavailable and automatically retried on reconnect with backoff.
+Unit tests cover device status events and retry queue success paths.
+Telemetry counters (attempts/success/fail) and offline queue depth metrics are pending and will be addressed alongside P0-06/P9-02.
+A "queued for retry" toast in POS will be added next.

 - [ ] P13-03 Device telemetry and health [cashier-mvp]
   Actions: Emit device health metrics and logs; dashboards.